mshitie2/Active_Trachoma/README.md

 **Instructions to run the code**
 1. Download the repository and install the required packages: `pip3 install -r requirements.txt`
-2. The main file is sufficient to run the code.
-This is a Google Colab Jupyter notebook.
+2. All files are a Google Colab Jupyter notebook.

 **Abstract:** Trachoma is a neglected tropical eye disease caused by ocular strains of Chlamydia trachomatis, which affects millions of people worldwide.